 Compact fluorescent bulbs (CFLs)

 Like batteries and paint, CFLs should never be thrown in the trash.
 They contain toxic levels of mercury, which can seep into the ground and contaminate groundwater.
-Bring old bulbs to CFL recycling programs located at stores like Ikea and the Home Depot, instead.
+Bringing old bulbs to CFL recycling programs located at stores like Ikea and the Home Depot, instead, is just one of the ways to go green without even noticing.
 You can also call your local hardware store or recycling center and ask if they offer recycling services.
-Here are some other ways to go green without even noticing.